Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Applications: matrix models, integrability and intersection theory

 In September 2014, it was announced that the output of the topological recursion for the $r$-Airy spectral curve can be expanded in terms of $r$-spin intersection numbers.
 This result was proved in \cite{D-BNOPS15}, as a consequence to topological recursion applied to Dubrovin's superpotential giving the same CohFT as for the $A_r$ singularity.
-In \cite{BouEy17} the authors proved that after regularising the $(0,1)$ contribution at $\infty$, the wave function $\psi=\psi^{\rm reg}(z,\infty)$ satisfies the $r$-Airy quantum curve:
+In \cite{BouEy17} the authors proved that after regularising the $(0,1)$ contribution at $\infty$, the wave function $\psi=\psi^{\rm reg}(z,\infty)$, constructed from the output of topological recursion for the $r$-Airy spectral curve, satisfies the $r$-Airy quantum curve:

 The work \cite{BouEy17} includes a sketch of proof of this theorem as a consequence of the quantum curve \eqref{rAiryQC}.
 Here we give a different proof of a more general version of this result, which recovers the statements from the literature by specialisation of the parameters. \begin{thm} Suppose that